thanosIrodotou/transaction-operations/README.md

 # transaction-operations
-A rest api to handle payment operations based on form3's exercise requirements.
+A rest api to handle payment operations.

 ## Overview